jschlatow/taskopen/README.markdown

  * to be continued...

 #What does it do?
-It enables you to add file based notes to tasks.
+It enables you to add almost any sort of link to a taskwarrior task, simply by adding a uri(link) as an annotation.
+Text notes, email messages, PDF files, web addresses and many other sorts of links can then be filtered, listed and opened by using taskopen.
+Arbitrary commands can be used as well, acting on the link targets, enhancing listings and even executing annotations as commands.
+Run 'taskopen -h' or 'man taskopen' for further details.
 The following sections show some (very) basic usage examples.
-Please be referred to 'taskopen -h' or the manpage taskopen(1) for further details.

 ##Basic usage
 Add a task: